Colleges where it can be studied

 Cost of study

-The BCouns requires completion of 144 points of study.
-Fees for 2020 will be released soon.
+The Bachelor of Counselling requires completion of 144 points of study.
+Fees for 2021 will be available from October 2020.

 Fees are subject to change from year to year.
 For more information about fees, please visit the Fees page.

 What this course is about